Origin: Yame, Fukuoka, Japan

 Features: Limited edition seasonal sencha.
 Unique for its special preparation method, as it is milled, cooked and dried on a table covered with rice paper, which is heated with wood charcoal.
 The result is a tea with a subtle roasted flavor and delicious aromas.

-Preparation Method:To prepare it, use 7-8 grams of product and minimally mineralized water, with a fixed residue of no more than 50 mg/l, at 70 °C and a preheated teapot of small volume (150-250 ml).
+Preparation Method:To prepare it, use 7-8 grams of the product and minimally mineralized water, with a fixed residue of no more than 50 mg/l, at 70 °C and a preheated teapot of small volume (150-250 ml).

 Prepare 45-second infusions, three of which will give you richly flavored infusions, while subsequent ones will be milder and sweeter.
 As the infusions go on, use increasingly hot water until you reach a temperature of 90-95°C.